Itamichan/CG_photography/README.md

 * [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used for testing and debugging.
 * [Google Analytics](https://analytics.google.com/) - used for testing purposes.
 * [Hotjar](https://www.hotjar.com/) - used for testing purposes.
-* [PageSpeed insights](https://developers.google.com/speed/pagespeed/insights/) - used for testing the loading speed.
+* [PageSpeed insights](https://developers.google.com/speed/pagespeed/insights/) - used for testing the loading speed of the site.

 ## Testing